ehsansdr/daily-spring-Tutorial/README.md

 ### **@RequestMapping(value = "/e",method = RequestMethod.GET)**
-is annotation that is used to have Get operation in bakend
+is annotation that is used to have Get operation in backend

 ####   value = "/(your defined path)" , method = RequestMethod.GET / POST / DELETE / HEAD / PUT / ...